Tutorial: Analysis and Output

 nusselts = Float64[]

-# Record diagnostics each step via a run! callback (Int interval 1 = every step;
+# Record diagnostics via a run! callback (Int interval = every N iterations;

-# use a larger Int for every-N-steps, or a Float for every-Δt sim-time).
+# use a Float interval for every-Δt of sim-time).

-# global_energy / compute_nusselt are the helpers defined under Global Diagnostics.
+# total_energy / compute_nusselt are the helpers defined under Global Diagnostics.

 push!(times, s.sim_time)